 Many are unaware that police working dogs are truly considered full-fledged police officers.
 Assaulting, injuring, or killing a police canine carries the same punishment under the law as the equivalent offense committed against a human officer.

-The K-9 Unit is one of the field components of the uniformed division assigned to the night platoon; as such, it is deployed at the direction of the Night Commanding Officer in keeping with all policies, procedures, rules and regulations.
+The K-9 Unit is one of the field components of the uniformed division assigned to the day platoon; as such, it is deployed at the direction of the Day Commanding Officer in keeping with all policies, procedures, rules and regulations.

-In addition to working patrol, the K-9 Unit will be deployed for specific incidents where having a canine is advantageous, such as crowd control, building and vehicle searches, pursuit of fleeing suspects, apprehending barricaded subjects, and the search for missing persons.
+In addition to working patrol, the K-9 Unit is deployed for specific incidents where having a canine is advantageous, such as: narcotics detection, crowd control, building and vehicle searches, pursuit of fleeing suspects, apprehending barricaded individuals, and the search for missing persons.

-As for community relations, the canine will be available in the future at the local elderly manors and schools to not only display the tools being utilized to combat crime, but also to show the measures that are being taken to keep the residents of Central Falls safe.
+Furthermore, the K-9 Unit is available to assist with our agencies public relations endeavors – such as youth and community events – to not only display the tools being utilized to combat crime, but also to show the measures that are being taken to keep the residents of Central Falls safe; all in a coordinated effort to continue with our objective to build further trust with residents.